-Funding is the process of supplying financial resources, usually in the form of money, effort, expertise or time, to finance a need, program, and project, usually by an organisation or company.
+Funding is the process of supplying financial resources, usually in the form of money, effort, expertise or time, to finance a need, program, and project, usually by an organization or company.

 Funds can be allocated for either short-term or long-term purposes, often from financiers a group of people dedicated to this task.